James Brown: 1975-2006: Later career

 After his stint in prison during the late 1980s, Brown met Larry Fridie and Thomas Hart who produced the first James Brown biopic, entitled James Brown: The Man, the Message, the Music, released in 1992.
 He returned to music with the album Love Over-Due in 1991.
 It included the single "(So Tired of Standing Still We Got to) Move On", which peaked at No. 48 on the R&B chart.
-His former record label Polydor also released the four-CD box set Star Time, spanning Brown's career to date.
-Brown's release from prison also prompted his former record labels to reissue his albums on CD, featuring additional tracks and commentary by music critics and historians.
-That same year, Brown appeared on rapper MC Hammer's video for "Too Legit to Quit".
-Hammer had been noted, alongside Big Daddy Kane, for bringing Brown's unique stage shows and their own energetic dance moves to the hip-hop generation; both listed Brown as their idol.
-Both musicians also sampled his work, with Hammer having sampled the rhythms from "Super Bad" for his song "Here Comes the Hammer", from his best-selling album Please Hammer, Don't Hurt 'Em.
+His former record label Polydor released the four-CD box set Star Time, spanning Brown's career to date.
+Brown's release from prison prompted his former record labels to reissue his albums on CD, featuring additional tracks and commentary by music critics and historians.

+In 1991, Brown appeared on rapper MC Hammer's video for "Too Legit to Quit".
+Hammer had been noted, alongside Big Daddy Kane, for bringing Brown's unique stage shows and their own energetic dance moves to the hip-hop generation.
+Both listed Brown as their idol.
+Both musicians sampled his work, with Hammer having sampled the rhythms from "Super Bad" for his song "Here Comes the Hammer", from his best-selling album Please Hammer, Don't Hurt 'Em.
 Big Daddy Kane sampled many times.
-Before the year was over, Brown–who had immediately returned to work with his band following his release–organized a pay-per-view concert following a show at Los Angeles' Wiltern Theatre, that was well received.